-One of the best parts of having so many streaming services with thousands of titles to choose from is that our options as viewers are limitless.
+One of the best parts of having so many streaming services with thousands of TV shows and movies to choose from is that our options as viewers are seemingly limitless.
 The downside, though, is that it’s easy to spend more time scrolling through Netflix or Hulu than actually watching something.

-If you’re looking for some brain food during your quarantine, here are some of the most fascinating documentaries on finance we found on Netflix.
+If you’re looking for some brain food, here are some of the most fascinating financial documentaries and docuseries across different streaming platforms.
 Some tackle the past, others look toward the future, and each gives a unique perspective on economics.
+Let’s take a look at five that you should watch now:

 1. Dirty Money

-This Netflix original documentary series features 12 episodes, all roughly an hour long and investigating different ways that money and wealth have been used against people.
-Each episode is a fascinating case study, including in-depth exposés on Martin Shkreli, the pharmaceutical executive who was convicted for securities fraud, and Jared Kushner, the real estate mogul and senior advisor to his presidential father-in-law with a shady past.
+This Netflix original docuseries now has two seasons, featuring 11 episodes total, each roughly an hour long.
+Each episode investigates how money and wealth have been used against people.
+Each episode is a fascinating case study, including in-depth exposés on Martin Shkreli, the pharmaceutical executive convicted of securities fraud, and Jared Kushner, the real estate mogul and senior advisor to his former presidential father-in-law, Donald Trump.

-Dirty Money, as the name suggests, won’t exactly brighten your spirits, but it’s one of the most fascinating docuseries series of any genre.
-Plus, both seasons earned a 100% Fresh rating on Rotten Tomatoes.
+Dirty Money, as the name suggests, won’t exactly brighten your spirits, but it’s one of the most fascinating docuseries of any genre.
+Plus, the docuseries earned a well-deserved 100% rating on Rotten Tomatoes.

 2. Betting on Zero

-Explained is a fantastically informative series with brief, easily digestible episodes covering a wide variety of topics.
-There are currently 30 episodes available on Netflix, with topics such as cults, coding, and K-pop discussed.
+Explained is an incredibly informative series with brief, easily digestible episodes covering a wide variety of topics.
+There are currently three different seasons with 44 episodes total, available on Netflix, with topics such as cults, coding, and K-pop discussed.

 There are also some great episodes around finance and money.
-The series features deep-dives into the stock market and cryptocurrency, as well as a discussion of the racial wealth gap featuring Corey Booker, and an episode about billionaires with Mark Cuban and Bernie Sanders.
-Explained episodes do a great job of covering a topic deeply in just 20 minutes, but I for one am usually left doing research for an hour after an episode that intrigues me.
+The series features deep-dives into the stock market and cryptocurrency, a discussion of the racial wealth gap featuring Corey Booker, and an episode about billionaires with Mark Cuban and Bernie Sanders.
+Episodes of Explained do a great job explaining a topic in just 20 minutes.
+Although, I for one find myself doing research for an hour after every episode because I’m left so intrigued.
+Although the docuseries didn’t receive enough ratings on Rotten Tomatoes to get an average, it still got a promising 90% audience score!

 4. Saving Capitalism

-Based on Robert Reich’s 2015 book “Saving Capitalism: For the Many, Not the Few,” this documentary analyzes Reich’s attempts to explain and remedy the failings of America’s economic system.
+Saving Capitalism is based on Robert Reich’s 2015 book “Saving Capitalism: For the Many, Not the Few.”
+This documentary analyzes Reich’s attempts to explain and remedy the failings of America’s economic system.
 Reich, who served as U.S. Secretary of Labor from 1993 until 1997, attempts to show how the changing economy has impacted people from all walks of life in this controversial documentary.
-The film succeeds in some areas and fails in others, but generally allows you to draw your own conclusions on what the true economic problems are in this country.
+The film succeeds in some areas and fails in others but generally allows you to draw your own conclusions on what the true economic problems are in this country.
+Yet again, this documentary also received a 100% rating on Rotten Tomatoes.

 5. Hank: 5 Years From the Brink

 You may have never heard of Henry Paulson, the former U.S. Treasury Secretary, but he was a central player in the 2008 financial crisis and its aftermath.
 5 Years From the Brink presents Paulson’s side of the story, a chilling angle of a man behind the scenes of a nation on the verge of complete economic ruin.
-The documentary doesn’t sugarcoat anything: Paulson is open about his failures and successes, and overall provides a good accounting of what exactly happened when the market collapsed 12 years ago.
+The documentary doesn’t sugarcoat anything: Paulson is open about his failures and successes and overall provides a good accounting of what happened when the market collapsed in 2008.
+While receiving a slightly lower score on Rotten Tomatoes than the others above, we still think it’s worth a look!
+If you want to learn more, you can watch this documentary on Amazon Prime or Vudu.